 How to Make Exercise a Habit

-For many, exercise has a perpetual position at the bottom of the to-do list.
+Sound familiar?
+All but the part about keeping it going, perhaps?
+For many, exercise has a perpetual position at the bottom of the to-do list, occasionally rising to the top for two-or-three-day bouts of good will.
 You know you have to do it.
-You know it will help you lose weight faster.
+You know it would help you lose weight faster.
 You know you need it for good health.
-Here's how to fit it in.

-First of all, these common misconceptions about exercise may be what's holding you back:
+First of all, these common misconceptions about exercise may be what are holding you back:

-Not only can exercise be fun (Do you hate playing catch with your kids?
-Hiking through the woods?), it can help fill gaps in your life.
+Not only can exercise be fun (do you hate playing catch with your kids? walking through the woods?), it can help fill gaps in your life.

-For example, "if you're around people all day long, you can choose an exercise that allows you some alone time," says Robyn Stuhr, exercise physiologist and executive vice president of the American Council on Exercise.
-If you sit in front of a computer, exercise can be a social thing for you.
-If you never see your spouse, exercise together.
+For example, "if you're around people all day long, you can choose an exercise that allows you some alone time," says Robyn Stuhr, exercise physiologist.
+If you sit in front of a computer, maybe exercise can be a social thing for you.
+If you never see your husband, exercise with him.

-If you find something that works for you on a personal level, that will make exercise more fun.
+Find something that works for you on a personal level, too, and that will make exercise more fun.
 Plus, you'll be more likely to do it if you look forward to it.

 "The bottom line is that exercise, unlike diet, is something you have to make yourself do," says Stuhr.
 "Everybody has to eat every day, but you have to purposely set aside time to work out.
 And it's very easy to let other things get in the way."

-Making anything a habit—from exercise to eating right—is a matter of having enough "want power," says Palma Posillico, vice president of training and development for Weight Watchers International.
+Making anything a habit — from exercise to eating right — is a matter of having enough "want power," says Palma Posillico, general manager of training and development for Weight Watchers International.
 "Life gets in the way, so unless you do something proactively, it's very easy to make excuses."

-An hour-long high-intensity aerobics class on your first day will only discourage you, maybe hurt you, and send you back to square one.
+An hour-long power aerobics class on your first day will only discourage you, maybe hurt you, and send you back to square one.

 A workout partner can be immeasurably helpful, because you have a responsibility to your friend not to talk yourself out of exercising.
-Try to choose a buddy who's in about the same shape as you.
+Make sure you choose a buddy who's in about the same shape as you, though.

-Then commit to trying it consistently for at least three weeks.
+Then commit yourself to trying it consistently for at least three months.
 If you still think you hate it after that amount of time, give yourself permission to say, okay, this isn't working.
 Then pick something different and repeat.